Following public consultation about the preferred route of the North Wokingham Distributor Road (NWDR) the

 Local residents were dismayed by this outcome, given the understanding they had previously that Route B was deliverable.

-The revised scheme also provides for widening Bell Foundry Lane, softening the bend at its eastern end and adding a parallel footpath and cycle way within the section adjacent to Cantley Recreation Ground.
+The revised scheme also provided for widening Bell Foundry Lane, softening the bend at its eastern end and adding a parallel footpath and cycle way within the section adjacent to Cantley Recreation Ground.